fmalina/revisions-blocl/activism/empireofchaos.md

 Increasingly, the BRICS are betting on the yuan as their monetary alternative to a devalued US dollar.

-Washington won’t apply its sanctions to BRICS members because these days, economically speaking, the US needs them more than they need the U.S.
+Washington won't apply its sanctions to BRICS members because these days, economically speaking, the US needs them more than they need the U.S.

 Which brings us to the dragon in the room: China.